Michael P Sampson

-Collaborative family law attorney Mr. Sampson works with teams of fellow collaborators, neutral mental health professionals, financial experts, and allied experts.
+Collaborative family law attorney Mr. Sampson works with teams of fellow collaborating lawyers, neutral mental health professionals, financial experts, and allied experts.
 Michael helps couples identify and achieve their interests and resolve issues for themselves and their children.
 Collaborative practice teams resolve Florida divorce and other family law cases privately, confidentially, amicably, and with dignity.
-Successful collaborating couples spare themselves pain and exorbitant costs of litigation.
-Collaborating moms and dads can emerge emotionally intact and prepared to model for cooperative, problem-solving for their children.
+Successful collaborating couples spare themselves pain and exorbitant costs that litigation often escalates.
+Collaborating moms and dads can emerge emotionally intact and prepared to model cooperative, problem-solving for their children.

 Michael’s Florida collaborative practice includes drafting premarital and postnuptial agreements, often involving closely-held family businesses and trusts.

 - Collaborative Family Law Group of Central Florida, Board Member (January 2017-present)

 - Collaborative Family Law Group of Central Florida (2014-present)